jbottum/t5pat/langchain_markdown46.md

 | Counterfactual Reasoning | 50% | 3.8 |
 | In Context | 25%| 14.1 |

 The XL model did a pretty good job.
-It answered 2 of the 3 Knowledge retreival questions correctly.
+It answered 2 of the 3 Knowledge retrieval questions correctly.
 It answered all of the reasoning questions correctly and it provided an answer for the In Context question that could be correct.
-Because if only answer the second question in the reasoning prompts, we gave it a grade of 50% on correctness for these quetions.
+Because if only answer the second question in the reasoning prompts, we gave it a grade of 50% on correctness for these questions.

-Next let's look at the answers for the knowledge retreival questions.
+Next let's look at the answers for the knowledge retrieval questions.

 ```
 Results for model: google/flan-t5-xl